Tiara Andini: 2021 - present: Arti untuk Cinta, Tiara Andini and film debut

 On 30 December 2021, Tiara Andini along with other musicians such as Raisa, Noah, Weird Genius, and Erwin Gutawa were involved in a music concert titled Suryanation: Suara Cahaya Nusantara which was broadcast live by SCTV with the theme of Indonesia's fighting spirit to enter 2022.
 Suryanation: Suara Cahaya Nusantara is the first music concert and program on Indonesian television that uses extended reality (XR) technology throughout the event.

-On 16 January 2022, Tiara Andini along with Gangga Kusuma, Nadin Amizah, Juicy Luicy, and Kaleb J were included in the list of 5 outstanding young musicians of Spotify Wrapped 2021.
+On 16 January 2022, Tiara Andini, along with Gangga Kusuma, Nadin Amizah, Juicy Luicy, and Kaleb J, were included in the list of 5 outstanding young musicians of Spotify Wrapped 2021.

 Portrait of Tiara Andini while performing at the Bahaya (Mantan) Terindah Live Tour in Bandung.

 In May 2022, Tiara Andini started her first concert tour, entitled Bahaya (Mantan) Terindah Live Tour.
-Her first concert in Bandung attracted a more than 2,700 people.
+Her first concert in Bandung attracted more than 2,700 people.

 Tiara Andini made her film debut by starring in the film titled My Sassy Girl directed by Fajar Bustomi, which is a remake of the 2001 South Korean film of the same name.
 Tiara Andini was cast as the main role alongside Jefri Nichol.
 The film premiered in cinemas on 23 June 2022.

 In October 2022, Tiara Andini collaborated with a Filipino singer Zack Tabudlo to release By My Side.
-This song is Tiara's first collaboration with a singer other than an Indonesian musician.
+This song is Tiara Andini's first collaboration with a singer other than an Indonesian musician.
 Before releasing the song, Tiara Andini performed live with Zack in Philippines on a music show UMUSIC FansVerse.

-In May 2023, Tiara Andini in collaboration with Weird Genius, Lyodra Ginting, and Ziva Magnolya, unveiled the official anthem for the 2023 FIFA U-20 World Cup, entitled Glorious, originally intended as the official theme for the FIFA U-20 World in Indonesia, but due to controversy, the event was moved to Argentina.
+In May 2023, Tiara Andini, in collaboration with Weird Genius, Lyodra Ginting, and Ziva Magnolya, unveiled the official anthem for the 2023 FIFA U-20 World Cup, entitled Glorious, originally intended as the official theme for the FIFA U-20 World Cup in Indonesia, but due to controversy, the event was moved to Argentina.
 However, the official song continued to feature contributions from Indonesian singers.